incodehq/incode-platform/README.md

     }

 Using this API makes `domainObject` available as `this` in the template.

+For example, assuming an instance of the `Customer` class, that in turn has relationships to the `Address` class:

+    static class Customer {
+        private String firstName;
+        private String lastName;
+        private Address address;
+        private Address billingAddress;
+        // getters and setters omitted
+    }
+    static class Address {
+        private int houseNumber;
+        private String town;
+        private String postalCode;
+        // getters and setters omitted
+    }

+then the following are valid expressions:

+* `${this.firstName}`
+* `${this.address.houseNumber}`
+* `${this.firstName}${this.lastName != null? this.lastName : ''}`

+By default, any expression that cannot be parsed or would generate an exception (eg null pointer exception) is instead returned unchanged in the interpolated string.

+The service also provides a "strict" mode, which is useful for testing expressions:

+    StringInterpolatorService service = new StringInterpolatorService().withStrict(true);

+If enabled, then an exception is thrown instead.

+#### Object graph interpolation (using the lower-level API) ####

 The service also offers a lower-level API which allows multiple objects to be made accessible from the context: